Steinway vs Bosendorfer: Which is the better piano for me?

 This makes Steinway a quite versatile instrument, good for classical music but also jazz, hip hop, and other contemporary genres.

 Bosendorfer deep bass and sharp treble

 Contrast that with the Viennese tone found in the Bosendorfer.
-Yes, Bosendorfer has a deep bass section.
-However, many find the treble section to be a bit too treble and uneven.
+While the Bosendorfer boasts a robust bass range, some have observed that its treble section tends to be excessively high-pitched and irregular.

 For Mozart and other classical composers, this more sharply clear section north of Middle C might seem just right.
 However, for other pieces, it can be jarring.